-With the exception of the top position in the left-hand multifunction oven, which will only accept the drop shelf, any shelf can be fitted in any of the positions.
+With the exception of the top position, which will only accept the drop shelf, any shelf can fit in any of the positions (Fig. 2.17).
 The oven shelves are retained when pulled forward but can be easily removed and refitted.